eldertek/duplicatefinder/README.md

 Normally the detection methods should be used in the order as listed, but if you are installing the app on an existing installation it can be quite useful to start with a full scan by using command-based detection.

+## Ignoring Duplicates
+To prevent a folder from being scanned for duplicates, place a `.nodupefinder` file inside it.
+Any files in this folder will be excluded from the duplicate detection process.

 ## Command usage

   `occ [-v] duplicates:ACTION [options]`